Social Security Card

 To legally work, you will need to have a Social Security Card.
 For international students, OIS will schedule representatives from the Social Security Administration to visit campus sometime in August, but as long as OIS has cleared your arrival and you’ve completed the necessary new-hire documents and made the necessary appointments you’ll be able to work prior to receipt of your new Social Security Card.
 You may visit the Raleigh Social Security Administration Office located at:

 4701 Old Wake Forest Road

 Raleigh, NC 27609

 NC State Registration and Records must keep up-to-date records on student addresses.
 The easiest way to change your address is through the MyPack Portal using your UNITY ID and password to log in and go into Employee Self Service>Personal Information>Home and Mailing Address.
-Contact the Graduate Office if you do not have a Unity ID, Student ID, etc. and need help obtaining these items.
+Contact the Graduate Office if you do not have a Unity ID, Student ID, etc. and need help finding these items in your admission materials.

-As a TA/RA you’ll be paid through direct deposit, therefore you’ll need a checking account.
+If you are on a Fellowship or are a TA/RA you’ll be paid through direct deposit, therefore you’ll need a checking account.
 There are several banks within walking distance of campus, as well as various ATMs on campus and on Hillsborough Street.
 The State Employees Credit Union now offers banking services for graduate students.
 However, they only allow membership to graduate students who are on University payroll (i.e. TA/RA contract).
-If your bank has no branches in NC, then you should consider opening a new account for NCSU payroll purposes, which is only available through direct deposit (see the section on Payroll below).
+If your bank has no branches in NC, then you should consider opening a new account for NC State payroll purposes, which is only available through direct deposit (see the section on Payroll below).